-Once upon a time, when our son was much younger and so were we, there was a quirky, one-building grocery shack in Coombs – with goats nibbling on its grass roof.
+Once upon a time, when our son was much younger and so were we, there was a quirky one-building grocery shack in Coombs – with goats nibbling on its grass roof!

-We used to vacation as a family in Parksville.
-It was a sleepy little town with not much more than the goat-topped store in nearby Coombs and a couple of rustic resorts with cabins on the beach.
+Parksville was a sleepy little town in Canada then, with not much more than the goat-topped store in nearby Coombs and a couple of rustic resorts with cabins on the beach.

 How times have changed!